Latent Diffusion Inversion Requires Understanding the Latent Space: Related Work

-\paragraph{Latent-domain diffusion models.} LDMs~\cite{rombach2022high} factor generative modeling into a VAE and a diffusion model trained in the resulting latent space, dramatically reducing computational cost while preserving visual fidelity.
-Subsequent work has largely followed this paradigm but focused on improving synthesis quality, efficiency, or conditioning, for example by replacing the standard VAE with alternative autoencoder families or representation autoencoders~\cite{zheng2025diffusion,shi2025latent}, or by scaling latent diffusion to new modalities and tasks.
-In parallel, a growing literature analyzes privacy and memorization in diffusion models, proposing increasingly strong membership inference and data extraction attacks~\cite{carlini2023extracting,duan2023diffusion,kong2023efficient,fu2023probabilistic,zhai2024membership,pang2023white}, and several works study frequency-domain behavior and ``pass-through'' phenomena of data-domain denoisers~\cite{lukoianov2025locality,wang2023hidden,kadkhodaie2023generalization,li2024unveiling,lian2025unveiling}.
-However, these analyses either operate in pixel space or treat the autoencoder in LDMs as a fixed preprocessor.
-By contrast, we explicitly attribute memorization behavior of latent-space diffusion models to the \emph{geometry} of the encoder--decoder pair.
-Our results show that decoder-induced local distortion in the VAE latent space controls spatially non-uniform memorization and that per-dimension contributions to this distortion identify latent directions that dominate membership leakage, bringing attention to the encoder--decoder architecture as a primary factor in the inversion properties of LDMs.
+\paragraph{Latent-domain diffusion models:} LDMs~\cite{rombach2022high} factorize generative modeling into a VAE and a diffusion model trained in the resulting latent space, dramatically reducing computational cost while preserving visual fidelity.
+Subsequent work has largely followed this paradigm but focused on improving synthesis quality, efficiency, or conditioning, e.g., by replacing the standard VAE with alternative autoencoder families~\cite{zheng2025diffusion,shi2025latent}, or by scaling latent diffusion to new modalities and tasks.
+In parallel, a growing literature analyzes privacy and memorization in diffusion models, proposing increasingly strong membership inference and data extraction attacks~\cite{carlini2023extracting,duan2023diffusion,kong2023efficient,fu2023probabilistic,zhai2024membership,pang2023white}; several of these membership inference studies show ``pass-through'' phenomena of data-domain denoisers~\cite{kadkhodaie2023generalization,li2024unveiling,lian2025unveiling}.
+However, these analyses either operate in pixel space or treat the autoencoder in LDMs as a fixed pre-processor.
+In contrast, we explicitly attribute memorization behavior of latent-space diffusion models to the \emph{geometry} of the encoder/decoder pair.
+Our results show that decoder-induced local distortion in the VAE latent space controls spatially non-uniform memorization and that per-dimension contributions to this distortion identify latent directions that dominate membership leakage, bringing attention to the encoder/decoder architecture as a primary factor in the inversion properties of LDMs.